Undergraduate opportunities

 Build RELATIONSHIPS with faculty and peers

-The Kellogg Institute announces a NEW pilot Pre-Experiencing the World Fellowship Program for first year and sophomore students interested in the research theme of international development and who have no prior international travel experience.
+The Kellogg Institute's Pre-Experiencing the World Fellowship Program is for first year and sophomore students interested in the research theme of sustainable development and who have no prior international travel experience.

-In this initial year of the program, 8-10 students will be selected through an application process to become part of a team of students who will get to know each other and gain knowledge about international development and the work of the Kellogg Institute.
+For each location, 8-10 students will be selected through an application process to become part of a team of students who will get to know each other and gain knowledge about sustainable development and the work of the Kellogg Institute.
 Students will participate in a series of mandatory spring orientations, a 4-week in-country program, and a reentry retreat in the fall.
-Through this program, students will gain an appreciation for international development, a curiosity about the issues people face in other parts of the world and, hopefully, a desire to pursue coursework and/or Kellogg programming to conduct research on international development in the future.
+Through this program, students will gain an appreciation for development work, a curiosity about the issues people face in other parts of the world and, hopefully, a desire to pursue coursework and/or Kellogg programming to conduct research on international development in the future.

 Zambia

-During its pilot year, the program will take place in Livingstone, Zambia working with Kaya Responsible Travel.
+One group of students will travel to Livingstone, Zambia working with Kaya Responsible Travel.
 Livingstone is a historic city and the present capital of the Southern Province of Zambia.
 It is a tourism center for Victoria Falls (Mosi-oa-Tunya) lying 10 km (6.2mi) north of the Zambezi River, and a border town with road and rail connections to Zimbabwe on the other side of the Falls.
 Livingstone acts as a gateway to the Falls and the Mosi-oa-Tunya National Park.

 Zambian culture is considered a mixture of traditional Bantu and modern European influences.
 Colonization and urbanization caused a number of previously competing tribes to live in close proximity to one another.
 All of this has helped shape the culture of Zambia - whose people now retain strong ties to their clans alongside a strong united national identity.